M. P. Saminathan

 M. P. Saminathan is the Minister for Information & Publicity in the 16th Legislative Assembly of Tamil Nadu.
 He was the Minister for Highways and Minor Ports in Tamil Nadu in the 13th Legislative Assembly (2006 - 2011).

 He was born in Erode and his hometown is Muthur, Tiruppur District.
 He holds a Bachelor of Arts degree from PSG College of Arts & Science, Coimbatore.

 He had a hat-trick assembly win in 1996, 2001 and 2006 from the Vellakoil Constituency.
 Vellakoil Constituency was announced as defunct for the 2011 elections.
-In 2011 & 2016 he had to change his constituency and lost in both the elections.
+In 2011 and 2016 he had to change his constituency and lost in both the elections.
 In 2021, he emerged as a winner from the Kangayam Constituency.

 He started his political career at a very young age.
 He first became an MLA in 1996 by defeating the former minister Durai Ramasamy.
 Saminathan was only 32 years old at that time.